TigerkidYang/CS_Self-study_Notes/Data_Structures_and_Algorithms/DisjointSets.md

 Naturally, we will think of just recording every single connecting line into some data structure whenever connect two objects.
 Then, we use some sort of algorithm to go through the whole data structure to check if two objects are connected.

-You don't even need to try to know this is extremely stupid and the no matter what it is algorithm is going to be super complicated.
+You don't even need to try to know this is extremely stupid and no matter what the algorithm is, it is going to be super complicated.
 So let's keep thinking.

 The better approach is to use the buckets idea that we just mentioned, or in fancy words, the **Connected Components**.
 Rather than recording every single connecting line, just remembering which bucket each object belongs to is so simple and smart.